 - Anywhere from will fully grow back in an estimated three to four months.

 - Like regular hair, transplanted hair will thin over time.

-- People with dormant hair follicles (sacs that usually contain hair beneath the skin but no longer grow hair) may have less effective transplants, but a 2016 study suggests that plasma therapy can help up to 75 percent or more of the transplanted hairs fully grow back.
+- People with dormant hair follicles (sacs that usually contain hair beneath the skin but no longer grow hair) may have less effective transplants, but a suggests that plasma therapy can help up to 75 percent or more of the transplanted hairs fully grow back.

 Hair transplants don’t work for everyone.
 They’re mainly used to restore hair if you’re balding or thinning naturally or have lost hair due to an injury.

 Most transplants are done with your existing hair, so they’re not as effective for treating people with: